Women for Trump

-Women for Trump is a political group in the United States who have supported the presidency of former U.S. president Donald Trump.
+Women for Trump is a political group in the United States who have supported the presidency of U.S president Donald Trump.

 History

 2016

 Women for Trump was co-founded by Amy Kremer and Kathryn Serkes in June 2016.
 Kremer was one of the founders of the modern-day Tea Party movement, and a co-founder of the social networking site Tea Party Patriots.
 She is the former director and current chairman of the Tea Party Express, a national bus tour supporting Tea Party advocates.
 She was a co-founder of Great America PAC in support of Trump in the 2016 presidential election.

-Nationally, Hillary Clinton gained 54% of women voters compared with Trump's 42%; however, Trump outperformed Clinton among white women, winning 53% of their vote.
-Racial Resentment has proved to have played a significant role in why Trump was able to win the majority of white women's votes.
+Nationally, Hillary Clinton gained 54% of women voters compared with Trump's 39%; however, Trump outperformed Clinton among white women, winning 47% of their vote compared to Clinton's 45%.
+Racial resentment has proved to have played a significant role in why Trump was able to win the plurality of white women's votes.
 More white women without college degrees (61%) voted for Trump.
 28% of 350,000 donations made to Trump's campaign came from women, according to Politico.